Connect with others who understand.

 Phototherapy is a treatment for psoriasis that uses ultraviolet (UV) light to penetrate the layers of the skin, slowing the growth of skin cells.
 Phototherapy is typically done under the care of a dermatologist who can monitor the treatments and the amount of UV radiation exposure.

-Another option is the excimer laser, which is FDA-approved for treating specific areas of plaque psoriasis.
+Another option is the excimer laser, which is approved by the U.S. Food and Drug Administration (FDA) for treating specific areas of plaque psoriasis.
 Research shows the excimer laser is effective for treating scalp psoriasis.

 Moisturizers